arp95/collatil_biomarker_gyn/README.md

 1. <b>Preprocessing steps</b><br>
 a. <b>Extracting tiles from H&E-stained Whole Slide Images</b> - This extracts tiles from the whole slide image of size 3000x3000-pixel.
 Run the python file 'python3 code/preprocessing/extract_patches.py' (specify the 'input_path' to the location where whole slide images exist and 'output_path' where you want to store the tiles)<br><br>

-An example of extracted tile from whole slide image
 <img src="example/patch/TCGA-23-1809_30000_30000.png" alt="An example of extracted tile from whole slide image" width="200" height="200">